python/cpython/Doc/library/shlex.rst

 .. attribute:: shlex.whitespace_split

    If ``True``, tokens will only be split in whitespaces.
-This is useful, for example, for parsing command lines with :class:`shlex`, getting tokens in a similar way to shell arguments.
+This is useful, for example, for parsing command lines with :class:`~shlex.shlex`, getting tokens in a similar way to shell arguments.

 .. attribute:: shlex.infile